Kylee Guy still determined to get justice for husband Scott Guy's murder

 Kylee told the programme she was no longer the "happy smiley Kylee" she once was.

-"It's always in the back of your head, it's always consuming you ... it would make it so much easier if it was all over and justice was done for him."
+"It's always in the back of your head, it's always consuming you.
+It would make it so much easier if it was all over and justice was done for him."

 She says she was terrified after his murder and left wondering who could have done it and why.